webgpu/webgpufundamentals/webgpu/lessons/webgpu-textures.md

   create a bind group layout, something we haven't done before as we've been using `'auto'` layout.
 This mostly exists because desktop GPU can generally filter 32bit floating point textures but, at least as of 2023, most mobile devices can not.
-If your adaptor supports the `float32-filterable` [feature](webgpu-limits-and-features.html) and you enable it when requesting a device then the formats `r32float`, `rg32float`, and `rgba32float` switch from `unfilterable-float` to `float` and these textures formats will work with no
+If your adapter supports the `float32-filterable` [feature](webgpu-limits-and-features.html) and you enable it when requesting a device then the formats `r32float`, `rg32float`, and `rgba32float` switch from `unfilterable-float` to `float` and these textures formats will work with no